braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/ios/ios_14.md

 #### Apple Developer Portal Questionnaire

 On the _Apple Developer Portal_:
-* App owners will be asked to fill out a questionnaire to describe how their app or their third-party partners collect data.
+* You will be asked to fill out a questionnaire to describe how your app or third-party partners collect data.
-  * The questionnaire expected to always be up-to-date with their most recent release in the App Store.
+  * The questionnaire is expected to always be up-to-date with your most recent release in the App Store.
   * The questionnaire may be updated even without a new app submission.
-* App owners will be required to paste a link to their app's Privacy Policy URL.
+* You will be required to paste a link to your app's Privacy Policy URL.
-  * This can be hosted on their app's website or hosted elsewhere.

 As you fill out your questionnaire, consider how your usage of Braze for the following fields may affect your disclosure requirements.